Call Us

 4. His or her employer discharged him/her because of the disability

-Who is a Qualified Individual with a Disability?
+Eligibility Criteria: Who Qualifies as an Individual with a Disability?

 For the employee to be eligible to make a claim of disability discrimination under the ADA or the California Fair Employment and Housing Act (FEHA), he or she must be a “qualified individual with a disability.”
 This means that he or she must be able to do the job.
 For instance, a person with no hands would not be qualified to be a typist.
 (However, see below discussion on “reasonable accommodation.”)
 If the employer did not give him or her the job, it would not be discrimination.
 In this case, the person simply is not qualified.